violake/fiat/README.md

 ### Quick summary

-Fiat is a fiat payment import and reconcile system by sending payment to ACX and auto accept deposits.
+Fiat is a fiat payment import and reconcile system by sending payment to Comsumer and auto accept deposits.

 ### Versions